 The task of writing “standard processes” was pretty vague at first.
 What is a process?
 What do you base it on?
 At its most basic, a “process” identifies a set of inputs (e.g. sensor readings, commands from the astronauts), performs a series of steps on them, and results in some number of outputs (e.g. commands to the engine to start, to throttle up, to throttle down, to shut down).
 But how do you write up a standard process for your organization about, say, configuration management?
 What elements of CM (e.g. version management, audits, etc.) were required to be included?
-The task was to combine the guidance from the CMM, with the reality of how the different divisions of Rockwell actually did such work, and try to integrate them into some general whole.
+The task was to combine the generalizations of the CMM with the reality of how the different divisions of Rockwell actually did such work, and try to integrate them into some general whole.

-We didn’t always use the copters; I remember having to drive to the Seal Beach facility once, (a 55 miles trip) because as I got on the 405 freeway to drive home, the freeway was so empty – because of some accident behind where I’d entered – my speed crept up and I was pulled over, and got my first ever traffic ticket.
+We didn’t always use the copters; I remember having to drive to the Seal Beach facility once, (a 55 mile trip) because as I got on the 405 freeway to drive home, the freeway was so empty – because of some accident behind where I’d entered – my speed crept up and I was pulled over, and got my first ever traffic ticket.

 But another copter trip was memorable.
 Coming back from Downey, I suppose, the weather was bad and the copter was forced to land at LAX.
 To approach LAX, a major airport with big planes landing and taking off, always from the east and west respectively, the copter would fly at a rather high altitude toward the airport from the south, and then spiral down to its target, a rooftop on a building in El Segundo on the south side of the airport.
 On that occasion we had to take a taxi back to the San Fernando Valley, as the rain came in.

 The software CMM was successful from both the government’s and industry’s points of view, in the sense that its basic structure made sense in so many other domains.
-And so CMMs were written for other contexts: software engineering; acquisitions (about contractors and tool acquisitions), and others.
+And so CMMs were written for other contexts: systems engineering; acquisitions (about contractors and tool acquisitions), and others.
 After some years the wise folks at Carnegie Mellon abstracted even further and consolidated all these models into an integrated CMM: CMMI (https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration).
 And so my company’s goals became satisfying this model.

 The idea of conforming to the CMMI, for our customer NASA, entailed periodic “assessments,” where independent auditors would visit our site for some 3 or 5 days, in order to assess the extent our organization met the standards of the CMMI.
 The assessment included both a close examination of our documented standard processes, and interviews with the various software managers and software engineers to see if they could “speak” the processes they used, day to day.
 Assessments were required every 3 years.

 Time went on, and the SEI kept refining and improving the CMMI, both the model and the assessment criteria; Rocketdyne’s later CMMI assessments would not get by on the bare bones examples for Level 5 that we used in 2004.
 I’ve been impressed by the revisions of the CMMI over the years: a version 1.1, then 1.2, then 1.3, each time refining terminology and examples and sometimes revising complete process areas, merging some and eliminating others.
 They did this, of course, by inviting feedback from the entire affected industry, and holding colloquia to discuss potential changes.
-The resulting model were written in straightforward language as precise as any legal document but without the obfuscation.
+The resulting models were written in straightforward language as precise as any legal document but without the obfuscation.
 This process of steadily refining and revising the model is analogous to science at its best: all conclusions are provisional and subject to refinement based on evidence.
 (A long-awaited version 2.0 of CMMI has apparently been released in the past year, so I haven’t seen it.)

 - Conferences.
 Other trips were to attend professional conferences.
-Since dozens or hundreds of corporations across the country were using CMMI to improve their processes or use the model to assess their performance, these conferences were occasions for these companies to exchange information and experience (sometimes guardedly).
+Since dozens or hundreds of corporations across the country were using CMMI to improve their processes or using the model to assess their performance, these conferences were occasions for these companies to exchange information and experience (sometimes guardedly).
 Much like a science fiction convention, there were speakers talking to large audiences, and groups of panelists speaking and taking questions from the audience; a few dozen presenters and hundreds or thousands of attendees.
-Furthermore these conferences were not tied to any particular city, and so (like science fiction conventions) moved around: I attended conferences in Salt Lake City (about three times), Denver, Pittsburgh, and San Jose, and I’m probably forgetting some others.
+Furthermore these conferences were not tied to any particular city, and so (like science fiction conventions) moved around: I attended conferences in Salt Lake City (about three times), Denver, Pittsburgh, Tampa, and San Jose, and I’m probably forgetting some others.

 - Assessments.
 Then there were the occasional trips to other Rockwell or Boeing sites, for us from Rocketdyne to consult with the process people there, or even to perform informal assessments of their sites (since Rocketdyne was relatively ahead of the curve).
 I did two such trips by myself, one in Cleveland, once in some small town (name forgotten) northeast of Atlanta.

 Things never go perfectly… because you can’t predict the future, and because engineers are still human.
 Even with the best management estimates and tracking of progress, it’s rare for any large project to finish on-time and on-schedule.
 But you do the best you can, and you try to do it better than your competitors.
-This is a core reason why most conspiracy theories are bunk: for them to have been executed, everything would have had to have been planned and executed perfectly, and without any of the many people involved leaking the scheme.
+This is a core reason why most conspiracy theories are bunk: for them to have been happened, everything would have had to have been planned and executed perfectly, and without any of the many people involved leaking the scheme.
 Such perfection never happens in the real world.

 UTC, P&W, ACE

 It’s notable too that while all sorts information can be found on CMMI through Google searching, almost no details of ACE can be found that way; it’s UTC proprietary.
 I did finally find a PDF presentation (https://pdf4pro.com/view/acts-system-management-ace-caa-gov-tw-2c4364.html) that lists (on slide 7) the 12 ACE “tools,” from which I will describe just a couple examples.
 Most notorious was what P&W called “6S,” its version of UTC’s “5S,” which was all about workplace cleanliness and organization.
-The five Ss were Sort, Straighten, Shine, Standardize, and Sustain; the sixth one was, inconsistently, called Safety.
+The five Ss were Sort, Straighten, Shine, Standardize, and Sustain; the sixth one was, ungrammatically, Safety.
 While it may make sense to keep a manufacturing environment spic and span clean, when applied to cubicle work-places it became an obsession about tying up and hiding any visible computer cables, keeping the literal desktop as empty as possible, and so on.
 Many engineers resented it.

-Another example was that in the problem solving “DIVE” process, each ACE “cell” (each business area at a site) was obliged to collect “turnbacks,” which were any examples of inefficiency or rework.
-It didn’t matter to the ACE folk that in software we had a highly mature process for identifying “errors” and “defects,” we were required to double-book these for ACE as “turnbacks.”
+Another example was that in the problem-solving “DIVE” process, each ACE “cell” (each business area at a site) was obliged to collect “turnbacks,” which were any examples of inefficiency or rework.
+It didn’t matter to the ACE folks that in software we had a highly mature process for identifying “errors” and “defects,” we were required to double-book these for ACE as “turnbacks.”
 Furthermore, each cell was required to find a certain number of turnbacks each month, and show progress in addressing them.
 You can see how this would encourage a certain amount of make-work.

 To avoid duplicate work, at least, I and others who maintained the software processes spent some time trying to resolve double-booking issues, even introducing ACE terminology into the processes we maintained to satisfy CMMI.
 (P&W didn’t care about CMMI, but our customers did.)

-So the last few years at Rocketdyne were my least pleasant.
+So these last few years at Rocketdyne were my least pleasant.
 They ended on a further sour note as I was pulled away from process management and put onto a P&W project based back east that needed more workers, even remote ones.
 This was NGPF, for “next generation product family,” that became the PW1000G (https://en.wikipedia.org/wiki/Pratt_%26_Whitney_PW1000G), a geared turbofan jet engine for medium-sized passenger jets.
 A couple dozen of us at Rocketdyne were assigned to NGPF, but I was pulled in later than the initial group and got virtually no training in the computer-based design tools they used or background in the concept of the product.
 So my assignments were relatively menial, and frustrating because I had to figure things out as I went along, without proper peer reviews or the other processes we used for CMMI-compliant software projects.

 NFPG was winding down, I had gone back to working a final pass on a new set of process documents, when a bunch of us were laid off in November 2012.
-Fortunately, since I’d worked for the same company for 30 ½ years, and was old enough to have been grandfathered in to pension eligibility from Boeing, I did get a pension, as well a severance.
-And I had two different 401K accounts that had accumulated over the years.